 Another option is to try to focus on what they do like that’s good for them.
 If they really won’t eat broccoli but will eat carrots or asparagus, not a big deal.
 They can eat whatever veggies they like most.

 At dinner time, try to choose one food you know they will eat with the others that they may not.
 I have to plan my meals around what the kids will be able to chew well and one thing they probably will like.
-Then at least they won’t be starving and may be more willing to try something new.
+Then at least they may be more willing to try something new.

 But My Life is So Busy!